North-east councillors discuss controversial plans for 500 homes at Trump course - Evening Express

 The application was due to be considered earlier this year by the full Aberdeenshire Council but this was delayed after new information was submitted by Trump International Golf Links.

-The Formartine award committee was asked today to gives its view on the development before full council makes a final decision at a later date.
+The Formartine area committee was asked today to gives its view on the development before full council makes a final decision at a later date.

 The committee decided it was unable to reach a view but put forward three items for consideration which were the impact on the community of Balmedie, the education provision and the extent to which the application diverts from the Local Development Plan.